Research

 Interested prospective graduate students should apply to the Color Science MS or PhD programs at Rochester Institute of Technology (January 15 deadline annually).
 Prospective students should also feel free to contact me directly if they would like any additional information.

 Human interaction is fundamental to most aspects of life, and the ways in which we interact with others is ever-changing.
-People constantly interact with other social agents - often with real humans, but also increasingly frequently with virtual or artificial representations of humans through video displays, digital avatars, and emerging technologies like social robots, and virtual-/augmented- reality devices.
+People constantly interact with other social agents - often with real humans in the natural world, but also increasingly frequently with digital or artificial representations of humans through video displays, avatars, and emerging technologies like social robots, and extended reality devices.
 My research program aims to better understand how social agents are perceived and evaluated in real and virtual environments.

 This research focuses largely on the color appearance of human and human-like faces.
-I describe some of the themes of my recent, ongoing, and prospective research topics below:
+I describe some of the themes of our recent, ongoing, and prospective research topics below:

 -